 You know that it is vital to focus on relevant keywords and information, and to include a call to action that will trigger a user’s interest.
 But what should you do if your competitors’ AdWords or Bing Ads are still higher in paid search results than yours, and they are winning potential users’ clicks?

 Paid search is brutally competitive.
 To get ahead of your competitors, you should know who they are.
 Do you know everyone you’re battling against for potential customers and Google’s top positions?
 The competitive landscape and brand awareness are constantly changing and evolving.
-Market leaders make room for new arrivals, and some old fellows always keep the lights on.
+Market leaders make room for new arrivals, and some familiar faces always keep the lights on.

 Mapping a competitor’s positioning on the web is crucial for developing an effective PPC strategy.
 Comparing your website’s PPC metrics to competitors’ performance is the perfect way to identify your own strengths and weaknesses.